luke-r-mills/luke-r-mills.github.io/_posts/2022-12-22-analysing-a-dirt-cheap-router.md

 ## Conclusion

 As expected, the security on this device is pretty terrible.
 We found a pre-auth telnet backdoor which basically opens up the entire device, use of weak HTTP authentication for the admin panel with terrible default credentials, and there is likely a fair few more issues deeper in the firmware (which we were able to extract and perform a quick surface-level analysis on).
-I'd spend some more time analysing the firmware, but telnet gives you all the control over the router you would ever need!

 The main lesson learned here is that you usually get what you pay for, so don't cheap out on your router!
 I combined all of the tools I created into a single Python script, as well as the firmware images I extracted, and put it on [my Github, feel free to take a look!](https://github.com/luke-r-mills/Aliexpress-Router)

+In the next blog, we will take a closer look at the firmware, and see if we can identify some bugs to leverage for code execution on the router.